 Read that again:

-“Drinking three glasses of champagne could help prevent dementia and Alzheimer’s disease.”
+“Drinking three glasses of champagne could help prevent forgetfulness and brain fog.”

 At least that’s what researchers at the University of Reading, UK, have found.

 It’s thought that the powerful brain-boosting effects come from phenolic compounds used to produce the alcoholic drink.

 Similar results have been observed in red wine before, but critics surmised that this could be due to the flavonoids in wed wine.
 Champagne, however, lacks flavonoids, and so the memory improvements can be put down purely to the compounds themselves.

 The study, which used rodents as test subjects, found that the group given the phenolic compounds from champagne had improved spatial memory.
 This comes about through modulation in hippocampal signaling and protein expression in the brain.
 (Which basically means the brain is better able to record information about the environment, and store it to be used at a later date.)

 On the face of it, this is great news for champagne producers and most of the adult population across the world.

 The researchers have plans to conduct more studies using humans to see if the results are replicable and whether we all need to be drinking champagne to enhance our lives, improve our memories and stave off degenerative conditions.